 The offers have rolled in at a record clip.

 By the time first-semester classes ended last week, members of the Class of 2020 at Ojai Valley School had received 30 offers of admission from colleges and universities across the country.
+Another 20 more came in the weeks that followed.

 That’s more than anyone can remember, at least in recent memory, this early in the admission process.